vivianakinyi/infoViz/README.md

 <div class="alert alert-light" role="alert">
- <h4>Diversity Across Different Roles at Netflix</h4>
+ <h6>Diversity Across Different Roles at Netflix</h6>
  <p>Hover over the arcs to get more information about Netflix’s racial and gender breakdown across these roles.
-What do you notice? <p>
+What do you notice? </p>
 </div>

 <div data-aos="zoom-in-down" data-aos-duration="3000">